-Course Course Title Total Contact Hours Quarter Credit Hours MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 80 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitourinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 80 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 80 6.0 MIBSN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 80 6.0 MIBPC MIBP Practicum -OR- 200 6.0 MIBXT Externship 200 6.0 Program Total: 760 48.0
+Course Course Title Total Contact Hours Quarter Credits MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 80 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitorurinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 80 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 80 6.0 MIBSN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 80 6.0 MIBPC MIBPC Practicum 200 6.0 OR MIBXT MIBXT Externship 200 6.0 PROGRAM TOTAL: 760 48.0

-Module MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 6.0 Quarter Credits
+Module MEDINTRO - Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 6.0 Quarter Credits

 This module presents basic prefixes, suffixes, word roots, combining forms, special endings, plural forms, abbreviations, and symbols.
 Also covered is medical jurisprudence and medical ethics.
 Legal aspects of office procedure are covered, including a discussion of various medical/ethical issues in today's medical environment.
 Students will learn basic computer skills and acquire knowledge of basic medical insurance billing and coding.
 Students are provided exposure to computer software applications used in the health care environment including basic keyboarding, Word and Excel.
 In addition, basic guidelines and coding conventions in ICD-9 and CPT with focus on the professional (outpatient) guidelines, as well as an introduction to the use of the coding reference books.
 Basic math is introduced.
 Career skills and development of proper study and homework habits are introduced as well as professionalism needed in the healthcare environment.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00

-Module MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 6.0 Quarter Credits
+Module MIBCL - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 6.0 Quarter Credits